codex-team/editor.js/docs/tools.md

 }
 ```

-In case of complicated embedded rules we set the rule that are inherited.
 Don't forget to set the rule for each embedded subitems otherwise they will
 not be sanitized.
 If you want to sanitize all and get data without any tags, use `{}` or just